France Charbonneau: Judge

 The next witness Charbonneau called was Giuseppe Borsellino, the owner of Garnier Construction, who likewise testified that he paid bribes to win contracts, saying that it was the only way possible to win a contract from the corrupt city officials.
 Borsellino testified that he had paid $50, 000 to give a free vacation in Italy to Robert Marcil, the chief of Montreal's Public Works department, as the price of winning a contract.
 Charbonneau questioned Borsellino about an incident in 2009 when three men broke into his office and beat him bloody.
 Borsellino said he had no idea why he was beaten.
 Charbonneau was displeased with this answer and told him: "If you were beaten to the point that you were disfigured and had to be hospitalized for a reconstruction of your face, you must have some idea why you were beaten like that?"
 Borsellino answered her: "I have some ideas.
 Maybe I didn't pay my debts.
 Maybe I didn't do a job well.
 It was maybe two or three reasons.
 I did not make a complaint and I went on to my business and went back to work".
 When Charbonneau suggested that it was Rizzuto family thugs who had beaten him in his office, Borsellino admitted that he was a friend of Rizzuto family as he came from the same town in Sicily as they did, but denied that it was the Rizzuto family who had him beaten.

 Charbonneau had the commission played by a secret video recording made by the Royal Canadian Mounted Police where a construction company boss, Nicolo Milioto, arrived at the Consenza Social Club and handed a bag of cash to Nicolo Rizzuto.
 After counting the money, Rizzuto handed some of the cash back to Milioto, which he hid in his socks.
-Milioto visited Rizzuto at the Consenza Social Club 236 times between 2004-2006.
+Milioto visited Rizzuto at the Consenza Social Club 236 times between 2004 and 2006.
 Charbonneau had Milioto called as a witness.
 Milioto, known in Montreal as "Mr. Sidewalk", was accused of collecting kickbacks and extortion payments from the construction companies, which he handed over personally to Rizzuto.
 Milioto spoke with much fear in his voice as he denied that doing anything illegal as he claimed that he routinely performed "errands" for Rizzuto for which he was paid hundreds of dollars per errand.
 Milioto denied knowing what the Mafia was as he claimed "I don't know" when asked if he knew what the Mafia was.
 When Charbonneau asked Milioto if he was aware of pizzo (protection money), Miloto stated: "I come from Italy, Madame, I know what a pizzo is".
 However, Milioto claimed he had never paid pizzo in Canada and was unaware of any other Canadian businessmen who had paid pizzo.
 Of all the witnesses called by Charbonneau, Milioto provoked the most ridicule as the journalist Jerry Langton wrote that Milioto's testimony was "ludicrous" as he made a number of highly unlikely claims to explain his behavior.